Skip to main content

 • 1996/1998: Construction of KPMG's new head office in Germany in Taubenstrasse and relocation of Central Services to Berlin

-• 1987/88: Exit of the "non-professional" shareholders by exchanging their DTG shares for profit participation certificates
+• 1987/88: Exit of "non-professional" shareholders by exchanging their DTG shares for profit participation certificates

-• 1 July 1979: Foundation of the foreign organization "Klynveld Main Goerdeler" (KMG)
+• 1 July 1979: Foundation of the foreign organisation "Klynveld Main Goerdeler" (KMG)

 • 1957: Resumption of foreign connections, initially in Brazil, England and Switzerland

-• Fall 1945: New start of business activities: The Berlin DTG office opens in the western part of the city in the American and British occupation zones.
+• Autumn 1945: New start to business activities: The Berlin DTG office opens in the western part of the city in the American and British occupation zones.

-• October 1, 1931: Introduction of the statutory audit of stock corporations by auditors in Germany; DTG is licensed as an auditing company
+• 1 October 1931: Introduction of the statutory audit of stock corporations by auditors in Germany; DTG is approved as an auditing company

-• March 27, 1890: Founded as "Deutsch-Amerikanische Treuhand-Gesellschaft" in Berlin to protect German capital investments in North America, making it the oldest German auditing company.
+• 27 March 1890: Founded as "Deutsch-Amerikanische Treuhand-Gesellschaft" in Berlin to protect German investments in North America, making it the oldest German auditing company.

 Our performance

-• In the Advisory division (management consulting), the division continued its dynamic growth following record increases in the previous year and achieved an increase of 9.8 per cent with total output of 1,129 million euros.
+• In the Advisory division (management consultancy), the division continued its dynamic growth after record growth in the previous year and achieved an increase of 9.8 per cent with a total operating performance of 1,129 million euros.

-• The Audit division achieved total output of 770 million euros and, with an increase of 7.7 per cent, was able to build on the strong performance of the previous year.
+• The Audit division achieved a total operating performance of 770 million euros and, with an increase of 7.7 per cent, was able to improve on the strong performance of the previous year.

-• KPMG employed 14,608 people in Germany as of 30 September 2024.
-In the past financial year, the company hired over 2,600 new colleagues on a permanent basis – another strong figure following the record numbers in previous years.
+• KPMG employed 14,608 people in Germany as at 30 September 2024.
+In the past financial year, the company hired over 2,600 new colleagues on a permanent basis - another strong figure following the record figures in previous years.

-Despite the difficult conditions, KPMG expects business to continue developing positively in the 2025 financial year.
+KPMG expects business performance to remain positive in the 2025 financial year despite the difficult conditions.

-The transparency report provides information about KPMG's quality assurance systems.
+The transparency report provides information on KPMG's quality assurance systems

 KPMG Our Impact Report